-- 1.1.1.1 The requirements of these Rules cover the following decked ships subject to the Register technical supervision: - .1 ships of 24 m in length and more not engaged in international voyages or engaged in international voyages exclusively in the Caspian Sea, fishing vessels engaged or not engaged in international voyages with the exception of pleasure yachts not engaged in trade; - .2 all types of new mobile offshore drilling units (MODU) granted with the Load Line Certificate according to 1.4.5.1; - .3 ships of less than 24 m in length with the exception of pleasure yachts not engaged in trade and small craft. - 1.1.1.2 Zones, areas and seasonal periods specified in these Rules shall be determined in accordance with the Annex.
-A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.3 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
+1.1.1.1 The requirements of these Rules cover the following decked ships subject to the Register technical supervision:

+.1 ships of 24 m in length and more not engaged in international voyages or engaged in international voyages exclusively in the Caspian Sea, fishing vessels engaged or not engaged in international voyages with the exception of yachts;

+.2 all types of new mobile offshore drilling units (MODU) granted with the Load Line Certificate according to 1.4.5.1;

+.3 ships of less than 24 m in length with the exception of yachts and small craft.

+1.1.1.2 Zones, areas and seasonal periods specified in these Rules shall be determined in accordance with the Annex.
+A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs.

+1.1.1.3 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
 Dilution of these requirements may be granted to ships, to which a greater than minimum freeboard is assigned on condition of satisfactory review results of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.